parkand1/aws-modernization-workshop-with-sysdig-1/content/30_module_1/32_image_from_registry.md

 ![Sysdig Secure](/images/30_module_1/securescann02.png)

-With Sysdig Secure you have full visibility of the security posture across your entire estate, in a single pane of glass, and as a central location for all security profiles and policies.
+With Sysdig Secure you have full visibility of the security and compliance posture across your entire estate, in a single pane of glass, and as a central location for all security profiles and policies.